 Sadly, the possibility of violence shattering the workplace is more likely than ever.
 According to the latest data from the National Safety Council, roughly 2 million Americans are victims of workplace violence every year.
 In 2014, for example, more than 400 employees died as result of a senseless attack – making up about 16 percent of all workplace fatalities.

-Some numbers from the NSC’s Injury Facts 2016:
+Some numbers from the National Safety Counsel’s Injury Facts 2016:

 If you or someone in your family has been subjected to an assault at work, you could be compensated for your injuries, especially if your employer failed to provide a safe workplace.
-Get in touch with a workers comp lawyer as soon as possible.
+Get in touch with a workers’ compensation lawyer as soon as possible.

 Types of Workplace Violence